tommywong811/fyp-frontend/docs/pluginStructure/README.md

 `platform` - An array of platforms your plugin supports.
 Default to all platforms if not provided.
 Available value for platform item is DESKTOP, MOBILE.

 `core` - Reserved to ITSC PathAdvisor team and default to false.
 Third party plugin must not set this property to true.
 Core plugin ignore defaultOff and won't be shown in toggle plugin panel as they can't be switched off.

-`mapItemEnhancer` - A function that is called for every element in mapItemStore, and the element in the mapItemStore will be replaced by the return value of this function.

 `PrimaryPanelPlugin`, `MapCanvasPlugin`, `OverlayHeaderPlugin`, `OverlayContentPlugin`,`MobileOverlayHeaderPlugin`, `MobileOverlayContentPlugin` - There are six different types of plugin you can define, you can find the document for each type [here](typesOfPlugins/README.md).